 We are proud to work in coordination with Friends of Peacehaven Botanic Park to maintain this beautiful park.
 Members of the public can purchase specialist native plants at the Peacehaven Botanic Park nursery, with money from each purchase contributing to the upkeep of the park.

 In 2012, we completed a masterplan for the park.
 Part of the design was to incorporate a play space as there was no playground in the park to service a growing Highfields population.
 Through intensive master planning and community engagement, an accessible nature play area was designed to complement the other features of the park including the community nursery, picnic and barbecue areas, rotunda, toilet, pathways, ponds and native trees, shrubs and ground covers, as well as community art featured and incorporated into paths.

 Play concepts such as balance, sliding, digging, climbing, swinging, and water play combine with educational elements such as the newly installed native frog sculptures to provide interest and seating for small children along a pathway.

 Botanic references link the theme of the park and underpin the concept design of the play area, situated around a large established Crows Ash (Flindersia australis).

 Peacehaven Botanic Park nature play area construction is a joint initiative with the Queensland Government.

 There are barbecue and picnic facilities located in the park for the convenience of park users.

 The grand rotunda provides a formal area for park users to take in the many beautiful views to the west.
-This is also a popular place for weddings and wedding photography (see Weddings).
+This is also a popular place for weddings and wedding photography (see our Booking parks articles).